 The fact that my son is not turning into me doesn’t come as a surprise – but I’m absolutely determined not to lose the relationship we’ve spent nearly nine years building.

 For Mister’s first two years we did everything together.
 We went to groups, did baby yoga and massage, swam together, and made new friends.
-We hosted playdates, and went to play at others’ homes.
+The two of us hosted playdates, and went to play at others’ homes.
 We even hill-walked together on one occasion, just me and him.

 Even with the addition of his sister, and later his brothers, I don’t think there’s anyone he’s spent more time with than me, nor I him, over the course of his life.

-We have too much history, Mister and I. We were best buds from day one, and he taught me how to be a Mum.
+Mister and I have too much history.
+We were best buds from day one, and he taught me how to be a Mum.
 So – what do I do?

-How do we connect with our sons when they start to drift away from being Mummy’s boys?
-How do we keep communication open so that boundaries can be discussed, negotiated and established?
+How do I bond with my son when he starts to drift away from being Mummy’s boy?
+Can we keep communication open so that boundaries can be discussed, negotiated and established?
 How do we stay close so that when adolescence hits, they still have a secure base to turn to?

 I’ll admit I don’t have many answers.
 Please fire away in the comments, as I’d love to get some wisdom here!
 But here are a few things I’ve noticed in the last few months.